carlpeaslee/tictacturing/README.md

 Let’s test...
 Great, our routing is working...
 But I don’t like the way my menu-items are underlined like that.

-It looks like the Link’s root a html tag’s default text-decoration underline is being inherited by the list item being created by the MenuItem component.
+It looks like the Link’s root A html tag's text-decoration underline property is being inherited by the list item being created by the MenuItem component.

 I also don’t like that my drawer toggle button is stuck behind the drawer like this.